How to Travel With Just One Bag This Summer, According to Reddit

 • Freedom: Traveling with one bag physically frees you up and allows you to more easily navigate your new, exciting destination.

-• Peace of mind: There’s way less of a chance that your luggage will be lost by the airline (or that you may simply lose track of a suitcase) if you stow it in an overhead compartment.
+• Peace of mind: There’s less of a chance that your luggage will be lost by the airline (or that you may simply lose track of a suitcase) if you stow it in an overhead compartment.

 • Budget-friendly: Forget about checked bag fees.

-Of course, there is a small con when it comes to One Bag Travel—since you’ll be traveling with carry-on baggage only, you’ll have to abide by TSA regulations when it comes to liquids.
+Of course, there is a small con when it comes to one-bag travel: Since you’ll be traveling with carry-on baggage only, you’ll have to abide by TSA regulations when it comes to liquids.
 So, don’t plan on bringing back a souvenir bottle of wine or liquor when one-bagging.

-Focus on packing a little less than you need and washing—and buying—any additional items you might need at your destination.
+Focus on packing a little less than you need and washing—and buying—any additional items you need at your destination.

 Photo by Svitlana Hulko/Shutterstock